cbrgray/dkc2-hack/README.md

 - infinite lives
 - DK coins will always respawn
 - manage your kongs on the map (by BlueImp)
-	- `L` to toggle between having 1 or 2 kongs
+	- hold `R` and press `L` to toggle between having 1 or 2 kongs
-	- `R` to change which kong is in front
+	- hold `R` and press `select` to change which kong is in front
+- hold `L` and press `R` to toggle the autojump state on and off
-- quickly return to the overworld from a world map by pressing `select`
+- hold `L` and press `select` to quickly return to the overworld from a world map

 you're probably gonna need a completed save file for now, sorry